Kane Richardson: Career

-Further injuries and international appearances (2016–present)

 Richardson returned from his back injury to first-class cricket for Australia A in northern Queensland in the 2016 winter, but injuries again affected him in the 2016–17 season.
 A hamstring injury interrupted Richardson's Matador Cup campaign and another back injury caused him to miss most of BBL|06.
 Despite these injuries, he had the most consistent Sheffield Shield season of his career, playing in eight matches for the Redbacks.

 Although Richardson started to find consistent form and recover from his injury problems, he was unable to gain a permanent place in Australia's national team as Australia already had four world-class fast bowlers in Mitchell Starc, Josh Hazlewood, Pat Cummins and James Pattinson.
 This limited Richardson's opportunities at the international level to occasions when one or more of the other fast bowlers was injured.
 As a result, Richardson was again included in the Australia A squad in 2017 for the 2017 South Africa A Team Tri-Series, though Australia had to pull out of the series due to a pay dispute.
 Despite the cancellation of the series, Richardson was selected for Australia's ODI and T20I series in India when Hazlewood, Cummins and Pattinson were all simultaneously injured.
 In three ODIs in India, he took seven wickets.

 After spending the first six seasons of the Big Bash League with the Adelaide Strikers, being the club's all-time leading wicket-taker taking 42 wickets in 40 Twenty20 matches for the Strikers and South Australia combined, Richardson decided he wanted a fresh start and signed a new five-year contract with the Melbourne Renegades ahead of BBL|07.

 In April 2018, Richardson was awarded a national contract by Cricket Australia for the 2018–19 season.
 In May 2019, he was added to Australia's squad for the 2019 Cricket World Cup, replacing Jhye Richardson, who was ruled out of the tournament with a dislocated shoulder.

 In February 2020, Richardson was named in Australia's ODI squad for their series against New Zealand.
 He missed the first match as he reported symptoms of COVID-19, though he tested negative and re-joined the squad.
 In April 2020, Cricket Australia awarded Richardson with a central contract ahead of the 2020–21 season.
 On 16 July 2020, Richardson was named in a 26-man preliminary squad of players to begin training ahead of a possible tour to England following the COVID-19 pandemic.
 On 14 August 2020, Cricket Australia confirmed that the fixtures would be taking place, with Richardson included in the touring party.

 In August 2021, Richardson was named in Australia's squad for the 2021 ICC Men's T20 World Cup.